Eleni001/netio/README.md

 ### Product Page

 On the product page, users can read the description of the selected product and add it to their shopping cart.
+If the product is out of stock then it is not possible to add to cart.

 ### Checkout Page